canalplus/rx-player/doc/architecture/transports/pipeline.md

 the segment's data:
   - what its precize start time and duration is
   - whether the segment should be offseted when decoded and by what amount
-  - the decodable data (which can be wrapped in a container e.g.  subtitles in an ISOBMFF file).
+  - the decodable data (which can be wrapped in a container e.g. subtitles in an ISOBMFF container).

-It receives the segment or sub-segment as argument and related information
+It receives the segment or sub-segment as argument and related information:
 ```
  INPUT:                                       OUTPUT:
  ------                                       -------